 The students are chosen to participate in the HELSUS Co-Creation Lab based on the following criteria:

 1. Relevant field of studies and methodological competence

 2. Plan how to commit to the Lab schedule

 For master’s students at the University of Helsinki

 The HELSUS Co-creation Lab is a co-creative approach to doing master’s thesis research.
 The lab offers the participating Master's students

 The Lab also gives opportunities for social networking with students, researchers, and other societal actors and businesses.
 We aim for a community where a wide range of knowledge and experience are used to explore novel ideas and possible solutions for common interests.

 Eleven students from various faculties of the University of Helsinki participated in the 2019-2020 HELSUS Co-Creation Lab, which was organised as a pilot.
-The latest lab was organised in 2021.
-Below are some of their experiences from the Lab process, as well as on writing a master's thesis during the Lab.
+The latest lab was organised in 2022-2023.
+Below are some experiences from the Lab process, as well as on writing a master's thesis during the Lab.